topo-gps/ios-manual/en/maps/modifying_map_screen.rst

 - *Zoom*: This will zoom the map to the selected area.
 - *Export*: This allows you to share the points and routes shown on the map in the selected area.
 You can also use it to share a map of the selected area.
 - *Print*: With this option you can print the selected area.
-- *Saved routes*: This will show you your saved routes which has either a start or end point or both in the selected area.
+- *Saved routes*: This will show you your saved routes which have either the start or end point or both in the selected area.
 - *Waypoints*: This will show you the list of waypoints in the selected area.

 .. figure:: ../_static/main_map_select.jpg